 After Akhenaten died, history gets fuzzy as subsequent rulers tried to erase as much of this part of their history as possible.
-But historians believe that the country was ruled for a brief period by Smenkhkare and then a woman named Neferneferuaten (who may have been Nefertiti).
+But historians believe that the country was ruled for a brief period by Smenkhkare and then possibly for a time by a woman named Neferneferuaten (who may have been Nefertiti).
 From there, although there are many conflicting theories and thoughts on this, many believe that with Akhenaten gone, the priests and advisors took advantage of the situation to get back to the old ways by putting Akhenaten’s young son Tutankhaten on the throne.

 So at only 8 years old he suddenly found himself ruler of Egypt, married off to his half sister Ankhesenpaaten (who would have been about 12), and the two officially had their names changed to Tutankamun (the living image of Amun) and Ankhesenamun (her life is of Amun).

 Together the two had two daughters, neither of which survived infancy and both of whom were buried with their father in KV 62.

 Together the two young rulers governed Egypt for roughly 10 years until Tutankamun’s death at the young age of 19 due to what scientists believe was the result of a combination of multiple health disorders (due to years of royal incest), a leg fracture (perhaps the result of a fall), and a severe malarial infection.

 With his death came the end of the 18th dynasty of Egyptian pharaohs.

 And while his rule was not as short as some of the other’s we’ve mentioned, apparently no one was expecting someone so young to pass away quite so quickly.
 So yet again we see a mad scramble to figure out what to do with the body.